-When no etiology (eg, alkalosis, renal failure, drugs, or massive blood transfusion) is obvious, further testing is needed (see table Typical Laboratory Test Results in Some Disorders Causing Hypocalcemia Typical Laboratory Test Results in Some Disorders Causing Hypocalcemia ).
+When no etiology (eg, alkalosis, renal failure, medications, or massive blood transfusion) is obvious, further testing is needed (see table ).

 Additional testing begins with serum concentrations of magnesium, phosphate, parathyroid hormone, alkaline phosphatase, and occasionally vitamin D levels, both 25(OH)D and 1,25(OH)2D.
 Urinary phosphate and cAMP concentrations are measured when pseudohypoparathyroidism is suspected.

 PTH concentration should be measured as an assay of the intact molecule.
 Because hypocalcemia is the major stimulus for PTH secretion, PTH normally should be elevated in response to hypocalcemia.
 Thus,

 Low or even low-normal PTH concentrations are inappropriate and suggest hypoparathyroidism.